 An info report is written when the upgrade is completed.
-To programmatically find out if the upgrade is complete, call release_handler:which_releases(current) and check if it returns the expected (that is, the new) release restart emulator (Low-Level)
+To programmatically find out if the upgrade is complete, call release_handler:which_releases(current) and check if it returns the expected (that is, the new) release.

 The new release version must be made permanent when the new emulator is operational.
 Otherwise, the old version will be used if there is a new system reboot.